What is post-traumatic stress disorder (PTSD)?

 - Let them talk, don’t interrupt the flow or come back with your own experiences

-- Tell a survivor you know how they feel – you don’t
+- Tell them you know how they feel, especially if you don’t

-- Minimise their experience – “it’s not that bad, surely…”
+- Minimise their experience by saying things such as, “It’s not that bad, surely…”